 Rosh HaShana literally means “Head of the Year.”
-The holiday falls this year on September 20-22.
 It is traditionally celebrated with liturgical worship, merry greetings and gatherings, gift giving, and sounding the shofar.
 A hearty consumption of apples and honey symbolizes hopes for a sweet new year.
-Prophetic words about the upcoming year (which will be 5778) now add to the mix, as more and more Christians celebrate this special day.
+Prophetic words about the upcoming year now add to the mix, as more and more Christians celebrate this special day.

 It is good that Gentile followers of Messiah are engaging in the biblically Hebraic roots of our faith.
 We Messianic Jews encourage your authentic celebration of the feasts.
 What you may not know, however, is that some of the most critical, biblical aspects of Rosh HaShana are overlooked by many Jews and Christians due to a focus on extra-biblical traditions.
 Restoring the purity of God’s appointed day in your celebration could bring even greater blessing to you, others—and Him.

 What are some ways we can restore the foundations of this week’s feast known as Rosh Hashanah?
 First, Rosh HaShanah as the Jewish new year is not a biblical feast.
 It is not mentioned or even directly referenced in the Scriptures.
-The feast that is commanded on what has been popularized as Rosh HaShanah is actually the Day of Blasting Trumpets (Numbers 29:1) or according to Leviticus 23:24, Memorial of Trumpet Blasting.
+The feast that is commanded on what is commonly known as Rosh HaShanah is actually the Day of Blasting Trumpets (Numbers 29:1) or according to Leviticus 23:24, Memorial of Trumpet Blasting.
 The Hebrew name for the day is Yom Teruah.

 There is reason to believe Rosh HaShanah was likely observed by the ancient Israelites.
 It developed as a major holiday during the Jewish exile in Babylon in order to accommodate the pagan culture in which Israel had become immersed.
 Eventually it overshadowed any national emphasis on the new year God actually designated for His people, which is the first day of the first month, called “Nissan.”
 Unfortunately, Rosh HaShanah also eroded much of the significance of Yom Teruah.
 This is reflected in the fact Yom Teruah is the only feast rarely called by its biblical name.
 So to start, to help restore the pure essence and meaning of the day, Rosh HaShanah ought rightly be called, and observed as, Yom Teruah.

-One rationale for the replacement of Yom Teruah with Rosh HaShanah, and resulting new year focus, is the rabbinic belief that Yom Teruah marks either the creation of the world, or of Adam and Eve, or both.
-(Believing in both could impact the meaning of seven “days” of creation.)
-This is based partly on a complex, mystical word play on the first word of Scripture, “bereishit.”
+One rationale for the replacement of Yom Teruah with Rosh HaShanah, and resulting new year focus, is the possibly correct, rabbinic belief that Yom Teruah marks either the creation of the world, or of Adam and Eve, or both.
+This is based largely on a rearrangement of the letters of the first word of Scripture, translated “in the beginning” (“beraysheet”).
 In any case, I believe we would do best to call the day as God calls it, namely, a day to sound trumpets:

 “On the first day of the seventh month, hold a sacred assembly and do no regular work.
 It is a day for you to sound the trumpets.
 As an aroma pleasing to the Lord, prepare a burnt offering….a grain offering… [and other offerings] by fire…” (Numbers 29:1-6, NIV)